ABOUT US

 We are especially grateful to our distinguished patrons: Matthew Rose, one of England’s most celebrated operatic bass-baritones, and Mark Padmore, the internationally renowned tenor.

-Professor Grenville Hancox,
+Professor Grenville Hancox, MBE

 Honorary President